monkeytower/olaf-klein-de/SETUP_GUIDE.md

-# 🔐 Authentication & Deployment Guide
+# 🚀 Launch & Deployment Guide

 ## 1. Google OAuth2 Setup (Gmail Sending)
 To enable the contact form to send emails via your Gmail account: